Plan of Work (POW) and REEport Integration: Institutional Profile

-All of these milestone will include POW information collection integration with REEport information collection data with the goal of streamlining and optimizing reporting efficiency, when possible.
+The Institutional Profile system will integrate POW information with the REEport data with the goal of streamlining and optimizing reporting efficiency, when possible.

 NIFA looks forward to working closely with our land-grant partners for the second phase of the POW/REEPort integration effort to include the development of an extension program initiation in the REEport system.

 Status of the Plan of Work Redesign: Institutional Profile